JeroenKnoops/fsf2017/frontend.md

-keynote

 ### Keynote
 Rating: :star: :star: :star:

 Jenn Schiffer ([@jennschiffer](https://twitter.com/jennschiffer)) showed how to make coding actually friendly with @glitch.
 And remember once you got bored you will not trying new cool stuff which makes you even unhappier and so on...
+And some cool [pixel art](http://jennmoney.biz/)

 ### Once you go PRPL...
 Rating: :star: :star: :star: :star:

-Service Workers are stable and most serious browsers support them.
+Service Workers by Houssein Djireden ([@hdjirdeh](https://twitter.com/hdjirdeh)) are stable and most serious browsers support them.
 SWs are a big help in improving the experience for the user. `Workbox-cli` is a great for configuring your app to cache usefull stuff only.
 Don't cache too much. `FoamTree` and `webpack-bundle-analytics` show a good overview what to cache.
 Split up your js, with http/2, we do not need one big js file.
 React has good SW support.

 ### Houdini css
 Rating: :star: :star: :star: :star:

-Absolutely awesome to see the future already working in this presentation.
+Absolutely awesome to see the future already working in this talk by Sam Richard ([@Snugug](https://twitter.com/Snugug)).
 A lot of visual stuff is currently blocking the main JS thread.
 With Houdini CSS a lot of css stuff can be handle on Process Workers.
 'Much like Service Workers are a low-level JavaScript API for the browser's cache Houdini introduces low-level JavaScript APIs for the browser's render engine'.
 Currently only available in Chrome Canary and the definition of unstable, but ooooh so beautiful. https://snugug.github.io/magic-tricks-with-houdini/#/0/0